ToledoFNB/manual/docs/communication.md

 ## Facebook Messenger chat

 We have a big ongoing Facebook Messenger chat, the great "Soup For My Family" chat.
 A lot of immediate organizing goes there.
-To join that thread, ask another member.
+To join that thread, ask another member to add you.
 Sometimes it can get overwhelming or off-topic; we have members who are thinking and scheming about alternatives or additions.

 ## [Facebook group](https://www.facebook.com/groups/109175886146669)